Sh4d1/dotfiles-1/README.md

     GNU General Public License for more details.

 This repository contains both original and third party content.
+Content can be assumed to be original unless stated otherwise.
 Original content is copyright © 2016 Samuel Walladge, and can be used and distributed under the terms of the GPLv3.
 All third party content is copyright their respective authors and bound by their original licenses.